LestariNingratna/Guttag-2016-Finger-Exercises/README.md

 ```
 <b>2.4 (2) Finger Exercise<br /></b>
 Write a program that asks the user to input to integers, and then prints the largest odd number that was entered.
 If no odd number was entered, it should print a message to that effect

+<b>3.2 Finger Exercise<br /></b>
+Let s be a string that contains a sequence of decimal numbers
+separated by commas, e.g., s = '1.23,2.4,3.123'.
+Write a program that prints the
+sum of the numbers in s.